Dust

 Erasing the winter in New England.

-My thoughts are floating, riding the inner current
+My thoughts drift, riding the inner current

-In the doldrums, the counter-current against the prevailing trade wind.
+In the doldrums, the counter-current, against the prevailing trade wind.

 Our sailboat rocked, and the shapeless sails flip-flopped.